scubamuc/wiki-md/NEXTCLOUD.snap-database-apps-files-maintenance.md

 ```bash
 sudo nextcloud.occ files:cleanup
 ```
+## Known issues, 'preview generator app'

-> [!TIP]
+> [!NOTE]
->For example the 'preview generator app' which is sometimes installed manually to generate previews for all sorts of media files.
-Generating previews with the app gobbles up disk space blowing up the database and increasing CPU load.
-The "cached" files may want to be removed from the system drive to free up space.
+> The 'preview generator app' which is sometimes installed manually to generate previews for all sorts of media files gobbles up disk space blowing up the database and increasing CPU load.
+The "cached" files will want to be removed from the system drive to free up space.
 You can safely delete the `/var/snap/nextcloud/common/nextcloud/data/appdata_occredxxxx/preview/` directory **after uninstalling** the 'preview generator app'.
-The file previews will be regenerated with
-'default nextcloud previews' without requiring the 'preview generator app' saving disk space and CPU load.
+The file previews will be regenerated with 'default nextcloud previews' without requiring the 'preview generator app' saving disk space and CPU load.

 > [!IMPORTANT]
 > Be patient, regenerating default previews may take a while depending on system resources, files quantity or external media to be scanned!